Core Program Learning Goals

 Through a liberal arts foundation, interdisciplinary gerontology coursework, experiential learning, and a concentration, the Ithaca College Aging Studies Major will prepare students to:

-- Understand and apply fundamental principles, theories, and core concepts of gerontology.
+- Understand and apply fundamental principles, theories, and core

 - Integrate information and perspectives from various disciplines to understand the biological, social, and psychological aspects of aging.

 - Demonstrate the ability to conduct and evaluate gerontological research using a variety of methods.

 - Understand and evaluate social policy and its impact on programs and services for older adults.